UPPMAX/uppmax_intro_python/docs/sessions/using_the_python_interpreter.md

     - What is an interpreter?
     - What is an HPC cluster?
     - What are features of your HPC cluster?
+    - What is a login node?
     - What is the rule on what to run on a login node?
+    - How to run heavy Python calculations on your HPC cluster?
+    - How to make your Python scripts reproducible?

     Lesson plan: